 What is more, the potential Spanish-speaking audience of 400 million is worth its weight in gold to CGTN: "We won't give up on our efforts to promote CGTN in the whole of Latin America," says the network's top executive.
-30 Presently, its television guide has 15 programs produced in Beijing and Sao Paulo, Brazil, where CGTN has its regional headquarters.
+Presently, its television guide has 15 programs produced in Beijing and Sao Paulo, Brazil, where CGTN has its regional headquarters.
 All of them touch on common, predictable topics, namely "Chinese culture, China's economic development and scientific achievements, the process of building a harmonious society, the life of the Chinese people."

+Iobally, CGTN started Spanish-language broadcasting in 2004 with just four hours of programming a day.
+However, the Spanish service of the Chinese network now claims to employ 120 people worldwide, have 3.7 million Facebook followers, and is broadcast in Mexico, Cuba, Argentina, and Venezuela.
 A revealing example of the kind of joint cooperation that CGTN hopes for in the region is its deal with Telesur, the international television network largely backed by Venezuela.
 Since 2016, the Chinese channel has produced the program "Prisma Cultural," which is broadcast by the Venezuelan network.
 Under the motto "The culture that enlightens us," its aim is to "show China's cultural richness" and promote "knowledge of the Chinese culture among the Spanish-speaking countries."
 In Peru, there seems to be little concern about a greater presence of CGTN in the country: "Until now we obtained information from the media of the big powers.
 We are not against them, but we also wish for other countries' opinions.
 And now with just one click, we can be informed of the Chinese version too," says the former president of the Peruvian Federation of Journalists.